FasterVAR: Plug-and-Play Acceleration for Visual Autoregressive Models

 \subsection{Main Results}

-\minisection{Comparison with Baselines.} \cref{tab:bench} presents results on GenEval~\citep{ghosh2023geneval} and DPG~\citep{DPG-bench} benchmarks.
-As shown in~\cref{tab:bench}, Infinity~\citep{Infinity} achieves superior performance on both benchmarks within just 13 steps, except for DALL-E 3 on the DPG benchmark, demonstrating advantages over both multi-step diffusion models~\citep{DALLE3,podell2023sdxl,chen2024pixartSigma} and AR models~\citep{xie2024showo,wang2024emu3,tang2024hart,sun2024llamagen}.
-When combined with FastVAR~\citep{guo2025fastvar} and SkipVAR~\citep{li2025skipvaracceleratingvisualautoregressive}, the methods achieve $2.75\times$ and $2.62\times$ speedups, respectively, with negligible performance degradation.
-In comparison, integrating \ourmethod with the Infinity-2B and -8B models yields up to $3.4\times$ and $2.7\times$ speedups, respectively, while incurring only negligible performance degradation, demonstrating superior acceleration over existing methods.
-In addition, STAR~\citep{ma2024star} with \ourmethod achieves a $1.74\times$ speedup while maintaining performance.
-As shown in the qualitative evaluation in~\cref{fig:results}, \ourmethod preserves high visual quality, confirming that the results remain consistent with the vanilla models.
+\minisection{Comparison with Baselines.} \cref{tab:bench} presents results on GenEval~\cite{ghosh2023geneval} and DPG~\cite{DPG-bench} benchmarks.
+As shown in~\cref{tab:bench}, Infinity~\cite{Infinity} achieves superior performance on both benchmarks within just 13 steps, except for DALL-E 3 on the DPG benchmark, demonstrating advantages over both multi-step diffusion models~\cite{DALLE3,podell2023sdxl,chen2024pixartSigma} and AR models~\cite{xie2024showo,wang2024emu3,tang2024hart,sun2024llamagen}.
+When combined with FastVAR~\cite{guo2025fastvar} and SkipVAR~\cite{li2025skipvaracceleratingvisualautoregressive}, the vanilla models achieve $2.75\times$ and $2.62\times$ speedups, respectively.
+In comparison, integrating \ourmethod (Ours) with the Infinity-2B and -8B models yields up to $3.4\times$ and $2.7\times$ speedups, respectively, while incurring only negligible performance degradation, demonstrating superior acceleration over existing methods.
+In addition, STAR~\cite{ma2024star} with \ourmethod achieves a $1.74\times$ speedup while maintaining performance.

-\cref{tab:fid_kid_is} presents results on the COCO2014 and COCO2017 benchmarks~\cite{lin2014microsoft} to further validate perceptual quality.
-The results in~\cref{tab:fid_kid_is} demonstrate that \ourmethod maintains a high speedup ratio while maintaining competitive performance.
-For instance, \ourmethod achieves a $3.4\times$ acceleration with only minor degradations of 1.3 in FID and around 0.5 in IS compared with the vanilla model.
+As shown in the qualitative evaluation in~\cref{fig:results}, ours preserves high visual quality, confirming that the results remain consistent with the vanilla models. \cref{tab:fid_kid_is} presents results on the COCO2014 and COCO2017 benchmarks~\cite{lin2014microsoft} to further validate perceptual quality.
+The results in~\cref{tab:fid_kid_is} demonstrate that ours maintains a high speedup ratio while maintaining competitive performance.

-\minisection{User Study.} We conducted a user study, as shown in~\cref{fig:userstudy}, and asked subjects to select results.
-We apply pairwise comparisons (forced choice) with 69 users (42 pairs of images).
-The results demonstrate that our method performs equally well as the vanilla models in terms of human preference.